Here is a look at the Red Wings' 2022-23 schedule

 This season's 82-game schedule features 26 games against Atlantic Division rivals, three games against the eight teams in the Eastern Conference's Metropolitan Division (24 games) and two games against all 16 Western Conference teams (32 games).

 Following the home opener, the Red Wings travel to New Jersey for a game against the Devils on Oct.
 15, marking the first of 14 back-to-backs on the campaign.
-The Wings Detroit will then play four of their next six games at Little Caesars Arena.
+The Wings will then play four of their next six games at Little Caesars Arena.

 November features a home-friendly schedule, with the Red Wings hosting eight games at Little Caesars Arena, including four of the first five games of the month.
 The Wings will welcome the Nashville Predators for the team's traditional night before Thanksgiving game (Wednesday, Nov.
 23) to open the longest homestand of the season - spanning five games and concluding on Saturday, Dec.
 3 against Vegas.